carpentries/trainers/policy/it_curriculum_maintainance.md

 ## Approval and Ratification

-This policy may be updated by approval of the Trainer leadership panel after a two week comment period by the trainer community at large.
+This policy may be updated by approval of the Trainers Leadership Committee after a two week comment period by the trainer community at large.